mjordan/islandora_workbench/README.md

 ![Paged content CSV](docs/images/paged_csv.png)

 In this example, the rows for our postcard objects have empty `parent_id`, `field_weight`, and `file` columns because our postcards are not children of other nodes and don't have their own media.
-(However, the records for our postcard objects do have a value in `field_member_of`, which is the node ID of the "Postcards" collection that already exists.)
+(However, the records for our postcard objects do have a value in `field_member_of`, which is the node ID of the "Postcards" collection that already/hypothetically exists.)
 Rows for the postcard front and back image objects have a value in their `field_weight` field, and they have values in their `file` column because we are creating objects that contain image media.
 Importantly, they have no value in their `field_member_of` field because the node ID of the parent isn't known when you create your CSV; instead, Islandora Workbench assigns each child's `field_member_of` dynamically, just after its parent node is created.

 Some important things to note: